 A: The National Transportation Safety Board ("NTSB") is an independent federal agency charged with investigating every civil aviation accident in the United States.
 Its jurisdiction also includes trains and other vehicle accidents.
 The NTSB issues safety recommendations aimed at preventing future accidents, maintains the government's database on civil aviation accidents, and conducts special studies of transportation safety issues of national significance.

 Q: What is GARA?

 A: GARA, the General Aviation Revitalization Act of 1994, is a "statute of repose."
 GARA was designed to protect manufacturers of smaller, private aircraft (less than 20 seats) from liability for accidents involving older airplanes and/or parts.
-GARA bars lawsuits against the manufacturer of an aircraft or component part once that item has been in service for 18 years.
+GARA bars lawsuits against the manufacturer of an aircraft or component part once that item is 18 years old or older at the time of the accident, even if manufacturer negligence caused the accident.
 GARA does not apply if the aircraft was engaged in scheduled carrying of passengers, or air medical services operations at the time of the accident.

 Q: What are the most common causes of aircraft accidents?

 A: The most common causes of aircraft accidents include:

 - Pilot errors, including disregard for unsafe weather conditions